Performance commission for People Express and Melbourne Festival

 Thereafter the people of the area commemorated the knight with effigies at autumn festivals, and during the spring with scarecrows in the knight’s likeness.

-A write-up of some memories, impressions and stories from the festival will be here on this page soon.
-Thanks to Melbourne market gardeners Richard Jackson and Brian Heath for their generous and enthusiastic contribution of materials, and to Janet Vaughan for general assistance and her unfeigned enthusiasm for making bean necklaces.
+Thanks to Melbourne market gardeners Richard Jackson and Brian Heath for their generous and enthusiastic contribution of materials despite probably thinking I was insane, and to Janet Vaughan for general assistance and her unfeigned enthusiasm for making bean necklaces.

 You can see some of my mummer, ghillie and living costume inspirations on this Pinterest board.